-Hyderabad is the capital of the southern Indian state of Telangana and de jure capital of Andhra Pradesh.
+Hyderabad is the capital of the southern Indian state of Telangana.
 Occupying 650 square kilometres (250 sq miles) along the banks of the Musi River, it has a population of about 6.7 million and a metropolitan population of about 7.75 million, making it the fourth most populous city and sixth most populous urban agglomeration in India.
 At an average altitude of 542 metres (1,778 ft), much of Hyderabad is situated on hilly terrain around artificial lakes.

 Established in 1591 by Muhammad Quli Qutb Shah, Hyderabad remained under the rule of the Qutb Shahi dynasty for nearly a century before the Mughals captured the region.

 - In 1724, Mughal viceroy Asif Jah I declared his sovereignty and created his own dynasty, known as the Nizams of Hyderabad.

 - The Nizam's dominions became a princely state during the British Raj, and remained so for 150 years, with the city serving as its capital.